Cold, dry weather predicted

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Cold and dry weather is predicted in most parts of the country while very cold in north Balochistan and upper parts during the next twelve hours.
+ISLAMABAD: Cold and dry weather is predicted in most parts of the country during the next twelve hours.

-Dense fog is expected in plain areas of Punjab and upper Sindh during the morning hours while frost likely to occur in Potohar region including few plain areas of Punjab during morning hours.
-Rain with snowfall over hills is expected at isolated places in upper Khyber Pakhtunkhwa.
+However partly cloudy weather with rain and snowfall is expected in Gilgit-Baltistan, Upper Khyber Pakhtunkhwa and north Balochistan.
+Dense fog is likely to prevail in plain areas of Punjab and upper Sindh during morning hours.

+Temperature of some major cities recorded this morning Islamabad and Quetta 4, Lahore 8, Karachi 12, Peshawar 5, Gilgit -2, Murree 2 and Muzaffarabad 1 degree centigrade.